ArtaNdrecajDushi/testing-conflicts3/test.md

-Change this line.
+Modify this line.
-Delete this line.
+Don't delete this line.
 Leave this line alone.

+Adding a different line on a different place.